Monday, February 13, 2012

 1965: Beatles '65 by the Beatles was the #1 album for the sixth week.
 There were two new albums in the Top 10: The "Goldfinger" Soundtrack and You've Lost That Lovin' Feeling by the Righteous Brothers.

-1965: Roger Miller vaulted to #1 on the Easy Listening chart with one of the Top 100 Songs of All-Time in Adult Music*--"King of the Road".
+1965: Roger Miller vaulted to #1 on the Easy Listening chart with one of the Top 100 Songs of All-Time in Adult Music*--"King Of The Road".

 1965: Little Anthony & the Imperials had a big hit with "Hurt So Bad".